procf/colloids-setup/06-Gelation-and-Shearing.md

 This covers the basic outline of colloidal gel simulations!
 The rest is up to you and your research.

 *HPC Computing:*
-* See the remaining guides for information about [accessing](/09-Accessing-Discovery.md) Northeastern's HPC cluster, "Discovery," and [working with](/10-Slurm-and-Disco.md) HPC simulations.
+* See the remaining guides for information about [accessing](/07-Accessing-Discovery.md) Northeastern's HPC cluster, "Discovery," and [working with](/08-Slurm-and-Disco.md) HPC simulations.
 <br>

 *Background Reading:*

 If you haven't already, you should review the [Background Reading](/Background-Reading) documents summarizing DPD, our modifications to DPD, the Morse Potential, and how we apply shear.

-You should also read the following papers for more background on DPD simulations of colloidal gel rheology
+You should also read the list of recommended papers:
 * Background on DPD
 	* "[Dissipative particle dynamics: Bridging the gap between atomistic and mesoscopic simulation]" (1997)